dunesage/dunesage.github.io/README.md

 A random forest is an ensemble method that improves upon the performance of an individual decision tree.
 As my data set was labeled, this is considered supervised learning.
 Specifically, I selected a binary classification tree architecture, meaning that my decision trees returns either a 0 ('no-ship') or 1 ('ship').
 I built it using scikit-learn's `RandomForestClassifier` implementation.
 I experimented with hyperparameters using `RandomizedSearchCV`, and landed on these: `n_estimators=300, max_depth=25, min_samples_leaf=5` with `class_weight='balanced'`.

-For my ANN architecture, I chose a deep learning approach with four hidden layers configured with ReLU activations:
+For my artificial neural network architecture, I chose a deep learning model with four hidden layers configured with ReLU activations:

 ```python
 model = models.Sequential([